 As outlined above, brand-new businesses may have a tough time getting approved for a traditional loan or line of credit, so you’ll want to focus on online lenders and microlenders.
 As you shop around, make sure you understand each lender’s eligibility standards and what information they require to complete the application process.

 How do I get a business loan from a bank or credit union?

 If your business is well established, a bank or credit union may be willing to work with you.
 Unlike online lenders, banks and credit unions may be less likely to allow you to complete the entire application process online.

 Even if one does, it may be wise to work with a loan officer in person anyway to give you a better chance to explain your business plan and address potential concerns.

-How to apply for a business loan with bad credit
+How do I apply for a business loan with bad credit?

 Whether you have bad personal or business credit, it can hurt your chances of getting approved for a small business loan.

 If your personal or business credit score is less than stellar, you may need to do some extra research to find lenders that are willing to work with bad credit borrowers.
 You may also be asked to provide collateral, a down payment (for equipment financing, for example), and a personal guarantee.
 You can also expect to pay high interest rates.